busstoptaktik/geodesy/comments/000-comment.md

 At comment `[1]` we instantiate a `Context`, which should not come as a surprise if you have been using [PROJ](https:://proj.org) recently.
 The `Context` provides the interface to the messy world external to RG (files, threads, communication), and in general centralizes all the *mutable state* of the system.

 Also, the `Context` is the sole interface between the `RG` transformation functionality and the application program: You may instantiate a transformation object, but the `Context` handles it for you.
-While you need a separate `Context` for each thread of your program, the `Context` itself is actually designed to eventually do its work in parallel, using several threads.
+While you need a separate `Context` for each thread of your program, the `Context` itself is designed to eventually do its work in parallel, using several threads.

 ---